Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 • Sunscreen

 Honorable mention: toilet paper.
-Depending on where you’re going, toilet paper may be super important!
+Depending on where you’re going, toilet paper can be super important!

-For a short or long time on the road, it goes without saying that you’ll need at least a small collection of items to keep you comfy throughout the drive.
-A compact backpack will also be super useful if you’re stopping along the way for a hike.
+For a short or long road trip, it goes without saying that you’ll need at least a small collection of items to keep you comfortable during the journey.
+A compact backpack will also come in handy if you’re stopping along the way for a hike.

 As for what to put inside the bag, let your heart guide you.
-You can put many of the items listed in this essentials list and some other things that are important to you.
-Just remember that, ideally, this backpack will be small and lightweight so you can easily carry it no matter the circumstances.
+You can pack many of the items listed in this essentials list and other things important to you.
+Just remember that ideally, this backpack will be small and light so you can easily carry it no matter the circumstances.

 10. Car safety items

-This is specially important if you’re driving a long way or through rough terrain or dirt roads: always check the condition of your spare tire.
+This is especially important if you’re driving long distances or on rough terrain or dirt roads: always check the condition of your spare tire.
 Always!

-When it comes to tech items, everyone has a different preference.
-Apart from your mobile phone and maybe a kindle (which we’ve talked about before), you may also add others, such as a camera, headphones and/or wireless earbuds etc. The most important thing, though, is that you don’t forget their chargers and USB cords!
+When it comes to tech, everyone has different preferences.
+Besides your phone and maybe a Kindle (which we already mentioned), you can add other items like a camera, headphones, or wireless earbuds.
+The most important thing, though, is not to forget your chargers and USB cables!

 12. All the easily forgotten things

-These are the things that we sometimes forget, but really shouldn’t.
-Always make sure to pack sunglasses, hats, rain jackets and umbrellas.
-These are essential for a number of reasons, but most importantly to save you from some uncomfortable situations, like sunburns.
+These are the things we sometimes forget, but really shouldn’t.
+Always make sure to bring sunglasses, hats, raincoats, and umbrellas.
+They’re essential for several reasons, but most importantly to avoid uncomfortable situations like sunburns.

 13. Snacks

-Oh, yes!
+Ah, yes!
 Who can resist snacks?
-Taking a break to have a full meal on the road isn’t always possible, so having snacks around is always a good idea.
+Taking a full meal break on the road isn’t always possible, so having snacks nearby is always a good idea.

-Here’s a tip from us: it’s easy to just buy sugary snacks, but dried/cut fruits and granola bars, for example, also make great (and healthier) snacks.
-If you’re thinking of anything that needs to be cooled, add a cooler to your road trip essentials and that’s it!
+Here’s a tip from us: it’s easy to load up on sugary snacks, but dried/cut fruits and granola bars, for example, are also great (and healthier) options.
+If you’re thinking of something that needs to be kept cool, add a cooler to your essential road trip items, and you’re set!
+No need to go hungry while on the road.

 14. ‘Stay cozy on the road’ items

 Being comfortable while on the road is super important — I don’t think we need to explain why.
-Sitting down for long hours may be exhausting even if you’re not driving, so taking a warm blanket, a regular or travel pillow, a warm sweater and other things that bring you comfort is a must.
+Sitting down for long hours may be exhausting, even if you’re not the one driving, so bringing a warm blanket, a regular or travel pillow, a cozy sweater and other items that bring you comfort is a must.

 15. Paper or plastic bags for trash

-May be the single most forgotten thing ever.
-Producing trash while on the road is almost impossible to avoid, so having a small paper or plastic bag around is the best option to collect trash and keep the car (and the roads) clean.
+This might be the most forgotten item of all.
+Producing trash while on the road is almost impossible to avoid, so having a small paper or plastic bag nearby is the best option for collecting trash and keeping the car (and the roads) clean.

 We hope this helps you out when you pack for your road trip!
 If you’re an experienced traveler and would like to add your personal essential items, please comment below!